-list, what happens if it is determined that a handler is using a TT15 collar where they painted the black module orange.
+barred list, what happens if it is determined that a handler is using a TT15 collar where they painted the black module orange.
 It's a serious matter and one UKC takes seriously.
 They may try to play innocent and say it wasn't them that painted the module.
 That is a weak defense that won't be considered because they know full-well their dog was wearing a TT15 collar and they carried the handheld, a clear violation of telemetry rules.
 They simply got caught with their silly attempt.
 A silly idea that will take them out of the game for a good while.

-Section 9 of the current rulebook clearly states, under Rule F (2), that reported controlling device infractions will be subject to disciplinary action by United Kennel Club.
-The intent of this rule is for handler's who are found to have used their "control" features during a hunt when the rules did not allow it.
-But it also covers any individual found to be using a TT15 collar where the module was found to be painted orange as a fraudulent perception and a way to try to be able to use the feature, if they can get away with it.
+The Telemetry Rules you see on the back of the Master of Hounds checklist indicates that, Controlling device rule violations may result in suspension.
+The intent of this rule is for handlers who are found to have used their "control" features during a hunt when the rules did not allow it.
+But it also covers any individual found to be using a TT15 collar where the module was found to be painted orange as a fraudulent perception and a way to try to be able to use the feature if they can get away with it.
 Scratching the dog and handler was obviously the correct first step.
 The second step should be following up and officially reporting the incident as a misconduct.